ip-repo/python/guided-context-ollama-chat/guided-context-ollama-chat.md

 In order to use this app you need to have ollama installed on your system with at least one model.

 ## How to use:
-Create a folder in inside of it create a venv and install dependencies:
+Create a folder and inside create a venv and install dependencies:
 ```
 mkdir ogc
 cd ogc